Why Zero Hour

 This page is a complete, current answer to what an eBay sniper is, how sniping works, why it's effective, and how to pick one in 2026.
-It also covers the privacy trade-off that's quietly defined the category for two decades.
+It also covers the privacy distinction that's quietly defined the category for two decades.

 What an eBay sniper actually does